hatieuloc/PAN-db-system/README.md

 15. Delete all clients who do not have health insurance and whose value of importance for transportation is less than 5 (4/year).

 ## II.
 TASKS TO BE PERFORMED
--Task 1: Design an ER diagram to represent the PAN database defined in Section I.
+- Task 1: Design an ER diagram to represent the PAN database defined in Section I.
--Task 2: Convert the ER diagram in Task 1 to a Relational Database (i.e. a set of relational schemas).
+- Task 2: Convert the ER diagram in Task 1 to a Relational Database (i.e. a set of relational schemas).
--Task 3: Write SQL statements for all queries (1-15) defined in part I. Write a Java application program that uses JDBC and Azure SQL Database to implement all SQL queries (options 1-15), two additional queries for import and export (options 16- 17), and the “Quit” option (option 18) as specified in the menu given below.
+- Task 3: Write SQL statements for all queries (1-15) defined in part I. Write a Java application program that uses JDBC and Azure SQL Database to implement all SQL queries (options 1-15), two additional queries for import and export (options 16- 17), and the “Quit” option (option 18) as specified in the menu given below.
 You are free to pick any file format you wish to use for file import and export options.
 The program will stop execution only when the user chooses the “Quit” option; otherwise, all options must be available for the user to choose at all times.

 WELCOME TO THE PATIENT ASSISTANT NETWORK DATABASE SYSTEM (1) Description of query 1